Gas laws: Statement

-Charles's law
+Charles' law

-Charles's law, or the law of volumes, was found in 1787 by Jacques Charles.
+Charles' law, or the law of volumes, was founded in 1787 by Jacques Charles.
 It states that, for a given mass of an ideal gas at constant pressure, the volume is directly proportional to its absolute temperature, assuming in a closed system.

-The statement of Charles's law is as follows:
+The statement of Charles' law is as follows:

 the volume (V) of a given mass of a gas, at constant pressure (P), is directly proportional to its temperature (T).

-As a mathematical equation, Charles's law is written as either: